 What was your name before you changed it?
 I have this weird disassociation with my previous name.
 It’s sort of like a brightly-flowered dress.
 I love it on other people, but know it would never work on me.
 I cringe at the thought of it.
 That’s how I feel about my previous name.

 Do you take all the pictures for your posts?
 Beginning in 2015, my husband, Shawn Beelman, and I work together on the photography for Namely Marly.
 Sometimes I’ll do the setup and he shoots, or sometimes I’ll shoot when he’s got other things going on.
 He is a web developer and graphic designer and does all the post processing on the photos for the site.
 Shawn did mostly landscape and nature photography before I dragged him into the kitchen to shoot with me.

 Can I use one of your photos?
 I request that you ask permission to use original photography from this site.
 If approved, I also request appropriate credit and a link to the originating page on my site as well.

 Can you give suggestions or tips on how to make my blog better?
-I have a website, Chopped Conference, where I share blogging tips, including a podcast where you can hear interviews with other food bloggers and experts on how to be the best blogger ever…or at least the best blogger you can be!
-We also have an annual conference that you attend to network with other fabulous bloggers, hear from amazing speakers, and meet with some brands s well.
+I have a website, Chopped Academy, where I share blogging tips, including a podcast where you can hear interviews with other food bloggers and experts on how to be the best blogger ever…or at least the best blogger you can be!

 Also, here are some of my favorite tips from other sites that provide resources on blogging:

 - I love these tips from Brandi Crawford on how to grow your food blog!